bbleck/CampusCompass/README.md

 - The Get Directions button takes the user into the Google Maps App (it must be installed on the user's device) where walking directions will be displayed that will lead the user to the list item's location.

 ## Aims and Motivations for CampusCompass
 The driving motivation for this project was my experience at the beginning of every semester, wishing there was an easier way to find buildings on campus.
+This feeling was echoed during each semester when I would find myself in need of a restroom, without knowing where the closest one was.
 The framework of this project could be applied to any campus, geographic region, etc. At the heart of this project is the open data APIs provided by UNM.
 Those APIs allow the app to supply the user with lists of related locations, which the user can search through and see dynamically displayed on an in-app googlemap.
 The app uses user location to connect to the GoogleMaps app and provide detailed directions to help the user find the chosen location.
-Additionally, the UNM APIs (sometimes) include extra information pertinent to particular locations.
+Additionally, the UNM APIs (often, but not always) include extra information pertinent to particular locations.

 ## Current State of CampusCompass